openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 platform.

 At the classfile level, a significant amount of the surface area is dedicated to primitives.
-Not only do the primitive types each have their own special type descriptors, but over 60% of the bytecodes are some sort of primitive-specific operation (e.g., `iload`, `dmul`, `fstore`, `i2l`).
+Not only do the primitive types each have their own type descriptors, but over 60% of the bytecodes are some sort of primitive-specific operation (e.g., `iload`, `dmul`, `fstore`, `i2l`).
 This helped in the days when Java was interpreted and the JVM could identify the primitive operations